 - Published date:

-This project uses the history of the British West India Regiments to understand changes in racial thought.
+This project used the history of the British West India Regiments to understand changes in racial thought.

-Africa's Sons Under Arms is a collaborative research project between partners at Warwick University and the British Library.
-It started in October 2014 and will run for four years, funded by the Arts and Humanities Research Council (AHRC).
+Africa's Sons Under Arms was a collaborative research project between partners at Warwick University and the British Library, funded by the Arts and Humanities Research Council (AHRC) between 2014 and 2018.

-The project uses the history of the British West India Regiments (BWIR) to explore how British armed people of African descent served within the wider British army.
-This will bring improved understanding of the nature of racial thought from the 18th to 20th centuries.
+The project used the history of the British West India Regiments (BWIR) to explore how British armed people of African descent served within the wider British army.
+This research enables improved understanding of the nature of racial thought from the 18th to 20th centuries.

-Three additional areas of interest for this project are:
+Three additional areas of interest for this project were:

 - BWIR soldiers as subjects of medical scrutiny

 - BWIR soldiers as figures of public interest

 - BWIR soldiers as participants of army sporting events

 The first two of these additional areas of interest had PhD projects associated with them, including one co-supervised by the British Library:Picturing the West India Regiments in an Age of Unrest, Civil War and Tourism, c.1850–1914 – Melissa Bennett, co-supervised by Dr David Lambert (Warwick) and Dr Elizabeth Cooper (British Library).